stjet/hedgeblog/posts/saki_docs.md

   notices: [
     "Dave got drunk again and fed the chipmunks.
 As a result, they are more brazen than usual.
 Be on your guard!", "Please stop anthropomorphizing the rocks.
 They WILL come alive.", "Oxygen has decided to retire.
-Until we find a replacement for him, do not be selfish in your consumption of water and air.", ],
+Until we find a replacement for him, be judicious in your consumption of water and air.", ],
 });